geeanlooca/deepspace-turbo/README.md

 The function `randn` returns an array of a given length containing independent and identically distributed samples from a Gaussian distribution with given mean and variance.

 #### BCJR algorithm
 This algorithm isn't useful for plain convolutional decoding, as its performance are identical to those of Viterbi's algorithm, but with a higher complexity.
 It might be used when we have prior knowledge on certain bits, or if we need the posterior probabilities on the decoded bits.
+On the other hand, it's the building blog for decoding Turbo Codes.

 The BCJR decoding is performed by the `convcode_extrinsic` function, which takes a `2-by-packet_length` matrix containing the logarithm of the A Priori Probabilities (APP) on the packet, both for bit `0` and bit `1`.